Oktoberfest 2014 was our third Oktoberfest and it was our best Oktoberfest.

 We wasted no time in getting into the swing of things.
 With our first beers down the hatch, we ordered a round of beers whilst we waited for the two members of our makeshift Oktoberfest family.

 It wasn’t long before our family was made whole with the arrival of Adam (Australian) and Heather (Canadian).
 Adam and Heather both reside in Sydney.
 Heather lived in Munich for two years (at which time she met Juan) and it was Adam’s first time in Europe.
-Adam’s flight landed a few minutes after our flight landed but the big difference is that Adam had been travelling for nearly 24 hours.
+Adam’s flight landed a few minutes after our flight landed but the big difference is that Adam had been traveling for nearly 24 hours.

 Adam sat at the table and ordered a beer.
 What a trooper that guy was.